piccolib/cubos-backend-challenge/README.md

 ## 🇬🇧 English Version

-# cubos-backend-challenge

 ## 📝 Description

-This is a RESTful API built with .NET 8 and PostgreSQL.
-It allows management of people, bank accounts, cards and transactions — including internal transfers and reversals.
+This is a RESTful API built with .NET 8 and PostgreSQL as the database.
+It allows the management of people, bank accounts, cards, and transactions — including internal transfers and reversals.

-Authentication is based on JWT and there's integration with an external compliance API for CPF/CNPJ validation.
+Authentication is based on JWT, and there is integration with an external compliance API for CPF/CNPJ validation.

+See the original challenge statement at [CHALLENGE_INSTRUCTIONS.md](./CHALLENGE_INSTRUCTIONS.md).

 ---